 The first question that came up for me was what does being a minimalist mean?
 Is it just spending less money than you would otherwise spend, or is it something deeper than that?

-One thing I’ve found in my year of minimalism is that spending less is not enough for me.
+One thing I’ve found in my two years of minimalism is that spending less is not enough for me.
 I don’t think that spending less than you make and having no debt is a minimalist lifestyle; it’s more like the bare minimum to survive, but it’s not a lifestyle.

 I don’t want to be a minimalist by default.
 If I’m not happy with my life, I won’t be a minimalist.
 I’ll be a minimalist when I’m happy with life.